Farama-Foundation/chatarena/README.md

 We support a more advanced environment called `ModeratedConversation` that allows you to **control the game dynamics using an LLM**.
 The moderator is a special player that controls the game state transition and determines when the game ends.
-For example, you can define a moderator that track the board status of a board game, and end the game when a player wins.
+For example, you can define a moderator that tracks the board status of a board game, and end the game when a player wins.
 You can try out our Tic-tac-toe and Rock-paper-scissors games to get a sense of how it works: